Women's Health and Menopause

 Beth Frates, MD

-Associate Professor of Physical Medicine and Rehabilitation, Part-time, Harvard Medical School
+Associate Professor of Physical Medicine and Rehabilitation, Harvard Medical School

 Andre Vinicius Florentino, MD, MS